Discs A Gogo (1961-5 and 1968)- details of TWW's pop show

 to check the spellings."
 Sounds quite normal for these days!
 (See also Mr and Mrs)

-Challenge (from 1959) was a late night show that ran for 34 editions in its first series, many of the programmes chaired by Dennis Vance.
+Challenge (from 1959) described by TWW as their "most controversial programme," was a late night show that ran for 34 editions in its first series, many of the programmes chaired by Dennis Vance.
 Each week a well known personality was quizzed about his job or interest by a panel of six students from a local university.

 The format continued as the Welsh language programme Ar Brawf.
 On December 7th Alan Pryce-Jones was in the chair, with Daily Mirror columnist Mary Brown answering questions from students on Does Advice from Outsiders Really Help?
 The December 14th 1959 programme was hosted by Donald Houston with the subject Is Public Ownership Outdated, explored by Hon Patrick Maitland MP.
 On December 21st 1959, Father Joseph Christie SJ answered students' questions on Catholicism and Birth Control, it must have been lively for the priest's provocative programme produced a deluge of requests for a return visit.